libing125/CTEG/README.md

 ## Citation

-If you use this code or the corresponding baseline code, it woule be nice if you can cite our paper:
+If you use this code or the corresponding baseline code, please kindly cite our paper:
 ```
 @inproceedings{yang2019enhancing,
   title={Enhancing Topic-to-Essay Generation with External Commonsense Knowledge},